Anonymous Meeting in Networks: Known upper bound on the size of the graph

+{In all cases, $B$ does not switch to state {\tt shadow} in round $t$, which proves the claim.} \finclaim

-From state {\tt cruiser} agent $A$ can transit to one of the three states: {\tt shadow}, {\tt explorer} or {\tt token}.
-Since the termination conditions for an agent in state {\tt shadow} are the same as of its guide, we may eliminate the case of state {\tt shadow} from our analysis.
-Consider an agent in state {\tt explorer}.
-After the waiting time of $T(EXPLO(n))+ T(SIGN(n))+P(n,L)$ rounds (where $L$ is the largest possible label (it is polynomial in $n$) agent $A$ knows that all other agents have already transited from the state {\tt cruiser} (they used at most $T(EXPLO(n))+ T(SIGN(n))$ rounds in state {\tt setup} and at most $P(n,L)$ rounds in state {\tt cruiser}, as their labels are at most $L$ and at least one token is already present in the graph).
+{In view of Claim~2 and of the fact that} the termination conditions for an agent in state {\tt shadow} are the same as of its guide, we may eliminate the case of state {\tt shadow} from our analysis.

+{Consider an agent $A$ in state {\tt explorer}}.
+After waiting time of {$T(SIGN(N))$ $+P(N,L)$ rounds}, where $L$ is the largest possible label (it is polynomial in $N$), agent $A$ knows that all other agents have already transited from the state {\tt cruiser} (they used at most {$T(SIGN(N))$} rounds in state {\tt setup} and at most $P(N,L)$ rounds in state {\tt cruiser}, as their labels are at most $L$ and at least one token is already present in the graph).

-Either agent $A$ never leaves state {\tt explorer}, in which case we will prove that it declares that gathering is over after polynomial time, in some round $\rho$, or it transits to state {\tt searcher} before round $\rho$, in which case it uses at most $2\cdot T(EXPLO(n))$ rounds for one execution of $EXPLO^*(n)$ and after additional at most $2\cdot T(EXPLO(n))$ rounds it finds an idle agent in state {\tt token} and becomes its shadow (claim 1 guarantees the existence of such an agent).
+{In what follows, we show that, after at most a polynomial time $\rho$, agent $A$ either leaves state {\tt explorer} or declares that gathering is over.}